 Alessandra Gelmi, whose first short story was accepted by The North American Review and published in Buffalo Spree, is the author of the prize-winning novel Who's Afraid of Red, a chronicle of love set against the Rwandan genocide, hailed by Joel Siegel of "Good Morning America" as "brilliant" and by Desmond Tutu as "historically important".
-This small independently produced novel won 4 national awards, (one open to all unversity presses) and was published worldwide.
+This independently produced novel won 5 national awards, (one open to all university presses) and was published worldwide.

 Alessandra is an accredited senior journalist and current correspondent for The Epoch Times in Washington D.C.
 Her interest in journalism stems from her college days when her father, a surgeon, operated on Ferdinand Marcos.
 Alesssandra asked to meet the former president of the Philippines and published the interview in The Dartmouth, the oldest college newspaper in America.

 Gelmi's long-awaited first narrative poetry collection, "Ring of Fire, Selected Poems 1972-2008", was published internationally in 2009 and won first place from the National Federation of Press Women and was shortlisted for the 2014 Readers' Favorite Book Award, later winning the Bronze Medal for Best (General) Poetry.
 Her published poems are archived in special collections at Bowdoin College, Boston University, Barnard College, Columbia University and Dartmouth College (where she studied with Richard Eberhart and reviewed Alexander Laing’s poetry collection Brandt Point for The Dartmouth).

 Alessandra Gelmi is a board member for the Honorable Michael Feighan Collection curated at Princeton University’s Woodrow Wilson Library.
 She was Director of Communications for the Army Navy Club in Washington, D.C. in 1998, is a Friend of the Global Foundation for Democracy and Development, a graduate of Landmark Education's Advanced Curriculum, a member of the National Federation of Press Women,, and a former Bread Loaf Scholar.
 She was named Leslie Fay Woman of the Year and concomitantly voted "One of the Most Beautiul Women in America" featured in "Vogue", "Harpers Bazaar", "Cosmopolitan" and "Working Woman".